product-os/jellyfish-client-sdk/README.md

 		 */

 		// Retrieve active support threads from the API.
-		// Include also links to "pattern" type contractswith the categor
+		// Also include "pattern" type contracts using the "has attached" link.
 		// 'has attachement'.
 		const supportThreadyQuery = {
 			type: "object",